jackonelli/nce_cd_cis/README.md

 ```

-To evaluate the Wasserstein distance for all critera:
+To evaluate the Wasserstein distance for all criteria: